-(b) Impact on Location Choices of Households Offered a Voucher
+(b) Impact on Location Choices, Households Offered Voucher

 Notes: For various experiments restricting where voucher recipients can live (X = 10, 20, ..., 100), with X = 10 corresponding to the top 10 percent of Opportunity Atlas tracts, and so forth), the top panel of this figure shows the aggregate impact to annual adult earnings of children of households offered a voucher (dashed blue line), children of households not offered a voucher (red dotted line), and all children of renting households in Los Angeles (solid black line).
-The bottom panel shows the frequency with which households offered a location-restricted voucher choose to live in one of the acceptable locations (red dots); the blue plusses show the frequency households not offered a voucher choose to live in one of the acceptable locations.
+The baseline results are for \mathcal{E}{l} from the Baum-Snow and Han (2020) data, the thicker lines.
+The results for \mathcal{E}{low} and \mathcal{E}{high} are for $\mathcal{E} = 0$ and 0.5 for all l , respectively.
+The bottom panel shows the frequency with which households offered a location-restricted voucher choose in the baseline to live in one of the acceptable locations (red dots); the blue plusses show the frequency households not offered a voucher choose to live in one of the acceptable locations.
 In all experiments, each tract's Opportunity Atlas score is fixed.